Neuraldominator/customer-signup-prediction/README.md

     - mixture of data types and inconsistent formats
         - trailing decimal part (might come from type conversion in earlier data processing steps.)
         - leading 0 is missing sometimes
-        - one odd case with additional letters.
+        - one odd case with a partial match but additional letters.
 - bundesland:
     - inconsistent naming convention: German column name and entries
     - 10% missing values